William Hechler: Later years and death

 Hechler was 59 years old when Theodor Herzl died.
-He remained Chaplain of the British Embassy until 1910, when a new ambassador, arrived who was less tolerant of Hechler's theism.
+He remained Chaplain of the British Embassy until 1910, when a new ambassador, arrived who was less tolerant of Hechler's views.
 Hechler retired to Great Britain.
 Hechler was remembered in Vienna not only for his eccentricities and his support of Zionism but for being a founding member of the First Vienna Football (Soccer) Club.

 In retirement, Hechler continued spreading the word about Zionism, Herzl and Restorationism.
 He befriended the great philosopher Martin Buber, the great portrait painter Philip de László and the head of Scotland Yard, Robert Anderson.

 Hechler was actively against World War I, which put an end to his romantic dream of unity between the British and German peoples.
 He may have met Bertha Suttner, the Austrian pacifist.

 Beginning in the late 1920s the Zionist Executive provided a small monthly pension of 10 pounds to Hechler.
 He worked for Mildmay Hospital, in a minor clerical position, until shortly before his death in 1931.
 At the age of 85, he died alone, leaving the not inconsiderable sum of £1954 16s 11d in his will, living at 80 North Hill Highgate at the time.
 In 1934, the Jewish community of Vienna proposed a statue be erected in honour of Reverend Hechler.
 It was never done.
 Vienna, by 1934, was already rapidly on the road that would lead to National Socialism (Nazism) and the Holocaust.
 Austria was absorbed into Germany during the Anschluss of February 1938.